 - How many people are managing [XYZ problem] today?

 - What’s the average salary you’re paying someone in that department?

 For our example, let’s say the business issue is that ABC Company wants to expand their service area.
 A common problem with this would be a very manual billing process and lack of bandwidth to add new accounts (effect).
 We’ve found that many Communications billing systems are not set up to scale as companies grow.

-Listen closely, because the prospect’s responses points to the effects to their productivity and bottom line.
+Listen closely, because the prospect’s responses point to the effects of their productivity and bottom line.
 Review the prospect’s responses to Identify Value in the form of Dominant Buying Motives (DBMs).
 A DBM is any area of special concern or interest to the prospect that can be addressed with your services.
 DBMs will vary from prospect to prospect.

 In the billing industry, BDMs might be: